roger254/BetikaScraperApi/README.md

     Create a python virtual enviroments
     for more instructions on how to create a virtual env:
         -> https://docs.python.org/3/tutorial/venv.html
+    Create a .env file with the required database variables
 ### Terminal commands

     Initial installation: make install